 How Do You Keep Sand Between Pavers?
 Step-by-Step Guide

-Step 1: First, check the weather if it’s suitable for installing polymeric sand or not.
+Step 1: First, check the weather to see if it’s suitable for installing polymeric sand.

-It must be a sunny day when you are planning to apply sand on the paver.
+It must be sunny when you plan to apply sand on the paver.
 At least after two days of using the sand on the paver surface, there shouldn’t be any rain.

-The reason you should choose a sunny day is you require a dry surface to apply the sand.
-It’s because you don’t want the sand to activate right after pouring it on the ground.
+You should choose a sunny day because you require a dry surface to apply the sand.
+It’s because you don’t want the sand to activate after pouring it on the ground.
 If the surface is wet beforehand, it will activate the sand right after you apply it to the surface.

-Step 2: Choosing a high-quality polymeric sandbag is crucial even if it costs more than expected.
-I recommend using Dominator Polymeric Sand as it shines in quality and provides excellent value for the money.
+Step 2: Choosing a high-quality polymeric sandbag is crucial, even if it costs more than expected.
+I recommend using Dominator Sand as it shines in quality and provides excellent value for the money.

 Step 3: Dry clean the surface to remove any excess dust, pebbles, leaf, etc.

-Step 4: Now, it’s time to pour the sands between the paver joints.
-Open the sandbag (preferably with a knife) and pour some sands on the surface.
+Step 4: Now, it’s time to pour the sand between the paver joints.
+Open the sandbag (preferably with a knife) and pour some sand on the surface.

 Step 5: Next, use the broom to sweep the sand all over the surface gently.

-The goal is to fill the brick joints appropriately with the polymeric sand.
+The goal is to fill the brick joints appropriately with sand.
 There shouldn’t be any joints left unfilled with sand.

-Step 6: Filling up the air pocket is a vital step in installing polymeric sand, and many people tend to skip this step, but you shouldn’t.
-Moreover, polymeric sand gives the best result when used in full-depth.
+Step 6: Filling up the air pocket is vital in installing polymeric sand, and many people tend to skip this step, but you shouldn’t.
+Moreover, polymeric sand gives the best result when used in full depth.

-Use a quality plate compactor (I recommend WEN 56035T) to run over the surface and let it help put the sands down.
+Use a quality plate compactor (I recommend WEN 56035T) to run over the surface and let it help put the sand down.
 It will eventually fill up the air pocket efficiently.

-Step 7: Then remove any remaining sand from the surface watchfully.
-You can either use the same push broom or better a leaf blower to blow off the remaining sands from the top of the surface.
+Step 7: Then, remove any remaining sand from the surface watchfully.
+You can use the same push broom or a leaf blower to blow off the remaining sand from the surface.

-It’s essential to clean off the excess sands before applying water.
-Otherwise, those parts of the sands will stick to the surface and create a haze.
+It’s essential to clean off the excess sand before applying water.
+Otherwise, those parts of the sand will stick to the surface and create a haze.